Orbital correlations in ultrathin films of late transition metals: Abstract

 \section{Abstract}

 We develop a two-orbital Hubbard model of electron correlations in ultrathin (111)-oriented fcc films of late transition metals such as Co and Ni.
-Our model indicates that the Mott-Hund's interaction results in singlet orbital correlations characterized by ferromagnetic nearest-neighbor orbital coupling.
-Correlations are expected to be manifested by the dependence of magnetic anisotropy on the hopping amplitude, which may provide an efficient approach to controlling the magnetic properties of thin films for nanodevice applications.
+Our model indicates that the Mott-Hund's interaction results in ferromagnetic nearest-neighbor orbital correlations.
+Frustration associated with the mismatch between orbital and crystal symmetries prevents orbital ordering, resulting in the orbital liquid state.
+This state can be manifested in phenomena involving spin-orbit coupling, such as magnetic anisotropy.